 We went to the theatre one evening and recorded all the songs they wanted to include in the EPK, and the next day we went back in and filmed all of the scenes they wanted to include.
 Then we got to see it all put together!

-What do you remember from your professional stage debut in Grey Gardens?
+What do you remember most from making your professional stage debut as Lee Bouvier in Grey Gardens at the Southwark Playhouse?

 Grey Gardens was a really iconic show, and getting to say I worked closely with Jenna Russell and Sheila Hancock is incredible!
 Working on this show made me realise how much I love performing and because I am still close with some of the cast, it will always have a special place in my heart.